-Thank you to all who have shared your Lafayette stories in honor of Founders’ Day on March 9.
+Thank you to all who shared favorite Lafayette stories in honor of Founders’ Day on March 9.